tohyuting/UCL-final-assignment/README.md

-# UCL-final-assignment
+# Website for UCL Summer School Final Assignment
-This is the code for the website that is created for the final assignment as part of UCL Summer School module on Data Driven Web-based Applications.
+This is the code for the website that is created for the final assignment as part of UCL Summer School module on **Data Driven Web-based Applications**.
 A duration of 3-4 days was given to complete the assignment.

 Programming languages used to build the website: `HTML`, `CSS`, `JQuery`, `PHP` and `MySQL`.